haowern98/readme/README.md

 This flow takes in the conversation ID, `ConvoID` that was extracted in the `Parent Email Parsing Flow` and passes it to the `Child Flow - Get Email with ConvoID` child flow to locate the specific email.
 The flow then passes the output of `Child Flow - Get Email with ConvoID ` into the `Email Parsing Method ` child flow to parse the email body content using the to retrieve necessary details.

+A high-level overview of the `Child Flow - Leave Alteration` is provided in the flowchart below.

 ![](https://github.com/haowern98/readme/blob/main/leave_alteration_childflow.drawio.svg)

 #### Child Flow - Leave Cancellation